 - Mechatronic door access: Mechatronic door access control is commonly used at high-security commercial buildings.
 These systems combine mechanical and electronic access control.
 For example, before using a key to open the door, you must first scan a key card or key fob.

 What is an access control door controller?

 An access control door controller is the mechanism that tells the door lock to release after the person’s credentials are verified.
 The door controller connects to the reader, which can be in the form of electronic keypads, RFID readers, or another type of system that uses WiFi, near-field connection (NFC), or Bluetooth connectivity.

 The way that door access control works depends on the type of system you choose.
 If you go with an electronic or mechatronic door access system, you’re on your way to future-proofing your property.
 Even more, you can rest assured that the building has a robust security system.

 The specifics of how a door access control system works differ a bit between systems.
-But there are foundational components of almost every electronic door access system.
+But there are foundational components of every electronic door access system.

 The four main components of a door access control system are:

 The access control panel – or access control door controller – is the brain of the system.
 It comes in either the form of a physical device or cloud-based software that can be managed wirelessly from anywhere with internet access.